Every animation or video production follows a series of stages that need to be signed off by you, the client.

 You will need to consider age, accent, gender and budget when selecting a voiceover artist.
 We will organise sample voiceovers for you to choose from as well as the final professional recording.
 We can also work with a voiceover you have provided.

 We can select a music track to enhance your animation, work with music you provide or have something composed especially for you.
 Our team will deal with licensing costs on your behalf.

 At this stage we should have an agreed visual style, script and storyboard as well as a voiceover and music (if we need it).
-We’ll now go ahead and make your animation come to life.
-As we go, depending on the length of the animation, we’ll keep you updated with progress by sending snippets and sections for comment and feedback.
+We’ll now go ahead and make your animation or video come to life.
+If we’re filming then we’ll draw up a schedule so everyone knows what they are doing and when.
+As we go, depending on the length of the production, we’ll keep you updated with progress by sending snippets and sections for comment and feedback.
 With the previous stages all signed off there shouldn’t be any big surprises and we would expect amendments to be tweaks rather than big changes.

 We will deliver a digital HD master file and any other file formats you have specified.
 We can advise you on the best formats for using on the web or social media as well as events and broadcast.